zoogen/zoo/index.md

  * Safe hot-swapping without downtime
  * Automated verification for reliability & security

-Software is becoming more foundational to how the world works.
+Software is foundational to how the world works.
 Improving software quality and accelerating its development is extremely high-leverage.

 # Ecosystem